A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Introduction

 The approach taken by these studies can be viewed as orthogonal and complementary to our approach: they aim at using natural dynamics (rewiring or mobility dynamics) to explain navigable small world, while we focus on directly exploring the entire parameter space of connection preferences of nodes and use game theoretic approach to show, both theoretically and empirically, that the nodes would naturally choose their connection preferences to form the navigable small world.
+The connection preference can be considered a higher level decision-making variable for individuals that pushes them to make long-range connections over time.
+In particular, selecting connection preference captures the people's process of cognitively creating behavioral plans (i.e., intensions) on how to distribute the finite time and effort among nodes of different distance.
+Once the preference is selected, the players would engage in activities such as rewiring or mobility dynamics to create long-range contacts with the corresponding connection intension.
 Moreover, all the prior studies only show that they converge approximately to the navigable small world, while in our game the navigable small world is precisely the only robust equilibrium.
 Finally, none of these works introduce reciprocity in their model and we are the first to link reciprocity with navigability of the small world.

 Some studies use hyperbolic metric spaces or graphs to try to explain navigability in small-world networks (e.g. \cite{BKC09,PKBV10,KPKVB10,KPVB09,ChenFHM13,Gulyas_game}).
 However, they do not explain why connection preferences in real networks are around the critical value and how navigable networks naturally emerge.
 In particular, Chen et al.~\cite{ChenFHM13} show that the navigable small world in Kleinberg's model does not have good hyperbolicity.
 Most recently, Guly\'{a}s et al.~\cite{Gulyas_game} propose a game where each player tries to minimize the number of links in order to be able to greedily route to all other nodes.
 The equilibrium of the game is a scale-free network whose degree distribution follows a power law.
 However, this game is not intended and does not explain the emergence of navigable small-world network validated by Milgram and others' experiments, where greedy routing can be done efficiently in $O(\log^2 n)$ time in expectation, and relationship reciprocity is not included in any aspect of the game.